 The reason so many phishing attacks come to fruition is that scammers are no longer satisfied with using lookalike email domains, using a lower case ‘L’ for the letter ‘I’ for example.
 Today, domain impersonation is a simple hack and it makes it impossible for a recipient to identify that the email purporting to come from their CEO is actually a fake.

-Contrary to popular belief that email gateway protection, such as spam filters and appliances that weed out emails with malicious content, will protect organisations from domain impersonation, the only sure fire way to eliminate the threat is with an entirely different (less resource intensive) approach.
+Contrary to popular belief that email gateway protection, such as spam filters and appliances that weed out emails with malicious content, will protect organizations from domain impersonation, the only sure-fire way to eliminate the threat is with an entirely different (less resource intensive) approach.
 In the last few years, we’ve seen a wave of action against email impersonation, and global protocols such as DMARC have been widely adopted to tackle email fraud.

 The Red Sift data analysis platform is purpose-built for the challenges of cybersecurity.
 Products on the Red Sift platform include OnDMARC, OnINBOX, and OnDOMAIN, SaaS applications that work together to close the net on the phishing problem by blocking outbound phishing attacks, analyzing the security of inbound communications, and providing domain impersonation defense.